ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 Foundation for direct payment to vendor

 Calculation:
-* 4.4934 BTS/bitUSD = Settlement price of bitUSD at the moment of writing (2018-03-01)
+* 3.66198 BTS/bitCNY = Settlement price of bitCNY at the moment of writing (2019-01-15)
-* 2.5 = Collateral multiplier to cover market fluctuations and borrow with 2.5x collateral, as needed
+* 1.50 = Collateral multiplier to cover market fluctuations
-* $2,421 USD/day * 4.4934 BTS/USD * 2.5 collateral multiplier ≈ 27,196 BTS/day
+* 31,905 CNY/day * 3.66198 BTS/CNY * 1.50 collateral multiplier ≈ 175,251 BTS/day

-USD payment will be in bitUSD with method developed by the BitShares Blockchain Foundation [5].
+CNY payment will be in bitCNY with method developed by the BitShares Blockchain Foundation [5].

 References
 ==========